absorensen/numbers_go_brrrr/m4_real_time_systems/s5_logging.md

 to the terminal or to some other user facing display mechanism you have put in place, but once your application is done, you might want to clean up your program by checking that there are of course no errors, but fixing all the code that results in warnings.
-Logging is definitely a useful tool in most cases, and the performance implications are likely to be neglible, but just like printing, unless you really need it, you probably shouldn't be calling it in a loop by default.
+Logging is definitely a useful tool in almost all cases, and the performance implications are likely to be neglible, but just like printing, unless you really need it, you probably shouldn't be calling it in a loop by default.